gpsaggese/umd_data605/Docker_howto.md

 # Introduction to [Docker](https://www.docker.com/)

-In this course, we will be using Docker containers in order to easily set-up the environments required to work with with different big data analytics platforms and database management systems.
+- In this course, we will be using Docker containers in order to easily set-up the environments required to work with different big data analytics platforms and database management systems.

-Docker is a container platform that enables true independence between applications and infrastructure and developers and IT ops to create a model for better collaboration and innovation.
+- Docker is a container platform that enables true independence between applications and IT ops to create a model for better collaboration and innovation.

-A _container_ image is a lightweight, stand-alone, executable package for a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
+- A _container_ image is a lightweight, stand-alone, executable package for a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.

-Containers isolate software from its surroundings, for example differences between development and staging environments, and help reduce conflicts between teams running different software on the same infrastructure.
+- Containers isolate software from its surroundings, for example differences between development and staging environments, and help reduce conflicts between teams running different software on the same infrastructure.

 ## References